-Working in collaboration with the child's parent and child's health care provider, the program has developed the

-following health care plan to meet the individ this needs of:

-Child Name: Child date of birth:

-Office Harries Stille date of bital.

-Name of the child's health care provider: ☐ Physician

-☐ Physician Assistant

-☐ Nurse Practitioner

-is child and the plan of care as identified by the parent and the child's ormation completed on the medical statement at the time of enrollment or
+Working in collaboration with the child's parent and child's health care provider, the program has developed the following health care plan to meet the indivi idual needs of: Child Name: Child date of birth: Name of the child's health care provider: i Name of the child's fleath care provider.
+Physician Physician Assistant ☐ Nurse Practitioner Describe the special health care needs of the health care provider.
+This should include infinity information shared post enrollment. his child and the plan of care as identified by the parent and the child's formation completed on the medical statement at the time of enrollment or Identify the caregiver(s) who will provide e care to this child with special health care needs: Caregiver's Name Credentials or Professional License Information (if applicable)

-•

-Identify the caregiver(s) who will provide care to this child with special health care needs:

-Caregiver's Name Credentials or Professional License Information (if applicable)

-25.25.2.2.2